mezcel/plantid/README.md

-# plantid
+# Plant Morphology App

-Social Plant Identification Community
+### This Application Is A Dichotomous Plant Identification Key

-Taxonomy Field Guid and Plant Community Wiki
+This application, in conjunction with a separate image matching software I am also developing, is a reliable way to identify different plant species.
+It adds an additional degree of certainty to image matching methods and human visual perception alone.

-More Information about how or why this works: http://mezcel.wixsite.com/plantmorphology
+[PlantApp Website](http://mezcel.wixsite.com/plantmorphology) More Information about how & why this works